MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/tutorials.md

 # {{title}}

-In these tutorials you will learn everything you need to know to begin writing skills using Misty's on-robot JavaScript API.
-Each tutorial introduces a new aspect of skill development to expose the full breadth of Misty's capabilities and potential.
+The tutorials in this section provide detailed instructions on writing JavaScript skills that use different features of Misty II and her JavaScript SDK.
+Each tutorial introduces a new aspect of JavaScript skill development to expose the full breadth of Misty's capabilities and potential.

 ## Time-of-Flight